Suggested Quantity Types

 Name: Select a name for the Suggested QuantityType that helps you remember which one it is or that makes it unique (especially if you are configuring more than one Suggested Quantity Type or doing so for both ordering and transfer requests.

-Suggested Quantities For: If you have enabled orders, transfers, and production in your company settings, then the drop-down enables you to select whether this SQT is used for orders, transfers, production, or prep.
+Suggested Quantities For: If you have enabled orders, transfers, and production in your company settings, then the drop-down enables you to select whether the SQT you are configuring is used for orders, transfers, production, or prep.
 This is a required field because the SQTs you configure will show up for the appropriate transaction type you select (orders, transfer requests, production, or prep).

 Use Theoretical On-Hand Quantity: When this box is checked, a Suggested Order, Transfer Request, or Production calculation will start by calculating the theoretical quantity on-hand for an item and then make additional calculations for Par Levels and/or Projected Usage from there.
 If you have items that typically have no or low stock levels and plan to utilize a Usage Projection, then it may make sense to uncheck this option.